Exploring Flip Flop memories and beyond: training recurrent neural networks with key insights: Conclusions

 \section{Conclusions}

-In this work, all steps to build and analyze an RNN have been presented using Keras and TensorFlow.
-We started from the model description in terms of the equations, discretization, and code implementation.
-Then we described the task parametrization and network training protocol.
-We also presented a set of tools to analyze the results using open-source scientific libraries, making use of the different visualization tools that allow extracting relevant features.
-We could reproduce the previous results obtained in \cite{DBLP:journals/neco/SussilloB13} for the flip flop, but using gradient minimization, also finding that the 8 possible memory states are distributed in a cube, whose characteristics depend on the particular realization.
+In this work, all steps to build and analyze an RNN have been presented for a sample task.
+We started from the model description in terms of the equations, discretization, and code implementation. {We discussed different options that are available for code implementation depending on the considered model and scientific questions.} Then, we described the task parametrization and network training protocol.
+We also presented a set of tools to analyze the results using open-source scientific libraries making use of the different visualization tools that allow extracting relevant features.

+We used the Flip Flop task as an example, but other relevant tasks could be considered, { as mentioned in Section \ref{task}.
+For example, “Perceptual Decision Making” \cite{Britten4745}, “Context-dependent Decision Making” \cite{Mante2013, Zhang2021}, working memory tasks such as “Delay match to sample with two items” \cite{Freedman2006} or “Parametric working memory” \cite{Roitman9475}.} In this work, motivated by \cite{DBLP:journals/neco/SussilloB13}, a working memory task such as a 3-bit Flip Flop, { was chosen to show the full process: from the differential equations of the RNN model, discretization, through the parameterization of the task and the methods of analysis for the activity of the network against the different stimuli on the network.}

-We use the 3 bit-Flip Flop task as an example, but other relevant tasks could be considered.
-The use of the new open-source scientific tools that are designed and maintained for large communities, such as the tools used here, allows enhancing research.
-This is why we are currently using tools that are more transparent in terms of code and documentation because they are open to being modified and improved for thousands of users.
+The use of the open-source scientific tools that are designed and maintained for large communities, such as the tools used here, allows enhancing research.
+This is why we are currently using tools that are more transparent in terms of code and documentation, because they are open to being modified and improved by thousands of users.